ARM-software/vscode-keil-studio-pack/extension-pack-web/README.md

 ## Overview

-This extension pack installs recommended extensions for Keil Studio development.
+The **Keil Studio Pack For Web** installs recommended extensions for embedded and IoT software development on Arm-based microcontroller (MCU) devices.
 The extensions included are listed in the **Details** of the pack in Visual Studio Code and detailed in the [Extensions available in the pack](#extensions-available-in-the-pack) section below.

-The main Keil Studio extensions available for Visual Studio Code for the Web are **Arm Device Manager** and **Arm Embedded Debugger**.
-They can work in combination and enable you to flash projects to a device and undertake debugging.
+The main Keil Studio extensions available with this pack are **Arm Device Manager** and **Arm Embedded Debugger**.
+The extensions can be used together by installing this pack, enabling you to run projects on a device and undertake debugging.
+Each extension can also be used individually.

 This Readme explains how to install the extensions with the **Keil Studio Pack For Web**.

+### Intended use cases

+- **Embedded software development using CMSIS-Packs and csolution projects**: The "Common Microcontroller Software Interface Standard" (CMSIS) provides driver, peripheral and middleware support for thousands of MCUs and hundreds of development boards.
+Using the csolution project format, you can incorporate any CMSIS-Pack software component into your application.
+For more information about supported hardware for CMSIS projects, go to [keil.arm.com](https://www.keil.arm.com/boards/).
+For an overview on CMSIS-Packs, go to [open-cmsis-pack.org](https://www.open-cmsis-pack.org/index.html).
+- **Enhancement of a pre-existing Visual Studio Code embedded software development workflow**: USB device management and embedded debug can be adapted to other project formats (for example CMake) and toolchains without additional overhead.
+This use case requires familiarity with Visual Studio Code to configure tasks.
+See the individual extensions for more details.

 ## Submit feedback